 Zorra showed me all the ways I was trying to say No, but it was not communicating as a No. How I was trying to direct my will but she kept saying “I don’t believe you.”
 She was providing the resistance, the counter-will, the immovable object.
 I had to place the energy in my solar plexus and direct it outward from there while at the same time using my voice to clearly state what I wanted to happen.
 Any other way did not work.

-Learning to assert a strong, healthy boundary is not like learning a dance step, or a training technique.
+Learning to assert and hold your desires, your safety parameters, in the face of opposition (i.e. a strong, healthy boundary) is not like learning a dance step, or a training technique.
 It is something that involves the totality of who you are.
 And as you can see from Juliet’s account above, it will bring up all your emotions that currently block your self-esteem or self-confidence.
 These emotions may be different for each one of us, because we each have different blocks, different traumas, and different fears.

 And like any good martial arts sensei, the horses will have different requirements according to who you are at this time.
 If someone was at a beginner level of working with their power or prana, Zorra would have moved far more easily than she did with Juliet.
 The more fluent you become with ki, the more difficult the challenge, the higher the bar, the bigger you have to become, or the horses won’t move.

-Keep in mind, that when we discuss the power of personal prana, or ki, we’re not talking about ‘power over’ or dominance.
+Keep in mind, that when we discuss using personal prana, or ki, we’re not talking about ‘power over’ or dominance.
 This is not about bullying someone to do what you want because you’re bigger or stronger, or can levy a terrible penalty for disobedience.
 Juliet could have whipped that stick at Zorra until the cows came home, trying to bully her into submission and Zorra may have run around the arena, but she wouldn’t have left.
-Because Zo was not resisting Juliet in order to have a power struggle, she was resisting in order to teach her how to control and manage her own personal power better.
+Because Zo was not resisting Juliet in order to have a power struggle, she was resisting in order to teach her how to control and manage her own personal parameters in better, cleaner, healthier ways.

-Real power is never about ‘power over’.
-It is about being powerful (big enough) to envelop every creature in strong, unconditional love.
-It is having the power to extend compassion to the person with the vilest energy.
+Real strength is never about ‘power over’.
+It is about being big enough to envelop every creature in strong, unconditional love.
+It is having the willingness and ability to extend compassion to the person with the vilest energy.
 It’s being able to manage your ki so that you can stand firm against any pressure or coercion that would violate your soul.

 It enables you to set your intention for the highest good and then be able to manage all the elements – or puzzle pieces – of that co-creation.
-Real power enables you to hold the responsibility of leadership – to anchor others who are in the beginning stages of their earth journey (compassion again).
+Real strength encompasses resilience, and enables you to hold the responsibility of leadership – to anchor others who are in the beginning stages of their earth journey (compassion again).
 When we learn to manage, or dance, with our lifeforce energy at this level, we are also able to manifest, in the moment, whatever is needed for the highest good.
 That’s what abundance is all about.
-Real power is big enough to encompass yin and yang, light and dark, and to realize that each has a purpose and a usefulness.
+Grounded strength is big enough to encompass yin and yang, light and dark, and to realize that each has a purpose and a usefulness.
 To be BIG ENOUGH to hold it all.

 Remember we talked about persistence?
 If you’re not able to hold a boundary, or get your needs met, or manifest the abundant co-creation you desire, perhaps you don’t need to make your ask louder, you just need to quietly commit to persistence; that you will hold that ‘ask’ for as long as it takes.

 During this time when opinion is so divided, ask yourself: Why am I wearing (or not wearing) this mask?
 How much fear is in my body right now?
-What can I do to increase my real power, expand my health toolkit, adjust my environment, and align with my truest self?
+What can I do to increase my real strength and resilience, expand my health toolkit, adjust my environment, and align with my truest self?

 As the animals in your life call you towards wholeness and empowerment, and you use powerful mind/body healing tools like hypnotherapy, Lazer Tapping, and somato-emotional craniosacral… remember to also be gentle and compassionate with yourself.